+Japan √

+Korea ✓

+Latvia ✓

+Liechtenstein ✓

+Lithuania ✓

+Luxembourg ✓

+Malaysia ✓

+Malta ✓

+Mexico ✓

+Netherlands ✓

-New Zealand √
+New Zealand ✓

 Nigeria ✓

 Norway ✓

 Panama ✓

 Peru ✓

 Poland ✓

 Portugal ✓

 Russian Federation ✓

-Seychelles \checkmark
+Seychelles ✓

 Singapore ✓

 Slovak Republic ✓

-Slovenia \checkmark
+Slovenia ✓

-South Africa ✓
+South Africa √

-Spain ✓
+Spain √

 Sweden ✓

 Switzerland ✓

 Turkey ✓

-United Kingdom ✓
+United Kingdom /

 United States ✓

 Uruguay ✓

-^{}Application of the Berry ratio in domestic legislation is through "Other method consistent with an arm's length result"
+Application of the Berry ratio in domestic legislation is through "Other method consistent with an arm's length result"

 The historical preferences of a local country tax authority should also be considered.
 For example, while Japanese, Indian, Korean and Singaporean tax authorities favorably accept the Berry Ratio, other countries may hesitate to accept the CPM/TNMM with the Berry Ratio as a PLI if the application of this method decreases the local country's tax base.
 The facts and circumstances varies with each case.
 Industry professionals are seeing widespread application of the Berry Ratio in APAs both in inbound and outbound cases.
 However, if converted into operating margin, the Berry Ratio often results in an operating margin of less than one percent, whereas earnings of the typical distributor average three percent.
-For this reason, local country tax authorities might be unwilling to accept the Berry Ratio in the inbound case.63
+For this reason, local country tax authorities might be unwilling to accept the Berry Ratio in the inbound case.
+60

-§ 9.06 Transfer Pricing Litigation Involving Berry Ratio [1] Overview
+§ 9.06 Transfer Pricing Litigation Involving the Berry Ratio

+[1] Overview

 The Berry Ratio is closely intertwined with the U.S. transfer pricing litigation.
 Developed in the tax court case E.I.
 DuPont de Nemours & Co. v.
-United States in 1973, the concept remained untouched for decades.64 The Berry Ratio reappeared as a part of the transfer pricing controversy in the State of New York court case involving Hallmark Corporation.65 Lastly, the most recent case relates to the decision of the U.S. Tax Court concerning retroactive revocation of the APA entered
+United States in 1973, the concept remained untouched for decades.
+61 The Berry Ratio reappeared as a part of the transfer pricing controversy in the State of New York court case involving Hallmark Corporation.
+62 A third, very recent case relates to the decision of the U.S. Tax Court concerning retroactive revocation of the APA entered between the IRS and Eaton Corporation.
+In this court case the Berry Ratio was applied to reselling activities between the U.S. Corporation and its foreign subsidiaries.
+63